 FIRST COLLEGE FOR FREED SLAVES

 Interestingly, the legacy left by John Brown’s raid became the driving force behind a rare racial tolerance in Harpers Ferry.
-Subsequently in 1906, author and scholar W.E.B.
-Du Bois led the Niagara Movement’s first meeting to secure rights for African Americans on the campus of Storer College, the first real academic college to educate freed slaves.
-The Niagara Movement later became the NAACP.
+Thus in 1906, author and scholar W.E.B.
+Du Bois led the Niagara Movement’s first meeting to secure rights for African Americans on the campus of the town’s Storer College.
+This was the first real academic college to educate freed slaves.

 As Harpers Ferry grew and prospered, it became a popular tourist destination.
 People came by train from Washington, DC and Baltimore to spend a few weeks or the whole summer in the cool forests by the rivers’ edge.

-Hilltop House, situated on a mountain top overlooking the town, was one of the most popular destinations for over a century.
+For over a century, Hilltop House, located on a mountain top overlooking the town, was one of the most popular destinations.
 Built in 1888, its first proprietor and manager was Mr. Thomas Levitt, an African American native of Harpers Ferry.
-The building burnt twice in the early 1900s but Mr. Levitt and his wife rebuilt each time, maintaining their stewardship of the hotel for over 38 years.
+The building burnt twice in the early 1900s.
+But, Mr. Levitt and his wife rebuilt each time, maintaining their stewardship of the hotel for over 38 years.

 Harpers Ferry National Historical Park encompasses almost 4,000 acres in West Virginia, Maryland and Virginia.
 As the mid-point of the 2,178-mile Appalachian National Scenic Trail (AT), hikers can access the trail going either way.
 Visitors can also walk along the 184.5-mile-long towpath of Chesapeake and Ohio Canal National Historical Park by crossing the footbridge over the Potomac River.
 The Potomac Heritage National Scenic Trail overlays the C&O Canal and continues north all the way to Pittsburgh, Pennsylvania.